gallickgunner/Yune/README.md

 A material file is required in order to view imported models.
 In order to make one follow the template provided on how to make .pbm file.
 Once you have made the .pbm file you can assign materials in that file to different groups of the model by providing the matID at the start of the group in .rtt file.

 Currently Yune supports unidirectional pathtracer with primitives, unidirectional path tracer with triangles and bidirectional pathtracer with triangles.

+More Updates coming soon :)